richard-scryber/scryber.core/docs/document_lifecycle.rst

 ======================================
-Lifecycle of a document creation
+Lifecycle of a document creation - td
 ======================================

 There are a number of phases a document goes through when generating.